memoblue/memoblue.github.io/_posts/2017-04-19-css-grid-layout.md

 And most importantly, I messed around on [codepen][codepen] and created a bunch of grids to really get the hang of it.

-If you haven't looked into CSS grids yet, _do it_!
-It's amazing and fun.
+If you haven't looked into CSS grids yet, _do it!_ It's amazing… and fun.

 [caniuse]:http://caniuse.com/#feat=css-grid
 [1]:https://webkit.org/blog/7434/css-grid-layout-a-new-layout-module-for-the-web/